Thomas Ignatius Maria Forster: Works

 In 1805 Forster had compiled a "Journal of the Weather" and had published his Liber Rerum Naturalium.
 In 1806, inspired by Gall's works, he took up the study of phrenology.
 Later he met Johann Spurzheim, and studied with him the anatomy and physiology of the brain.
 Forster accompanied Spurzheim to Edinburgh, where he communicated a paper on the comparative anatomy of the brain to the Wernerian Society.
 On his return to London he published a sketch of Gall and Spurzheim's system, which, like many of his writings, appeared in the Pamphleteer, together with an essay on the application of the organology of the brain to education.
 He coined the term "Phrenology" in 1815.

 Forster was influenced by John Abernethy under whom he studied surgery.
-Abernethy believed in diet as being key to health and Forster in his 1813 In 1813, Forster published his Physiological Reflections on the Destructive Operation of Spiritous and Fermented Liquors on the Animal System where he traced his vegetarianism to Italian renaissance writing, Pythagorean ideas on the transmigration of the soul, cruelty to animals, and Hindu practices.
+Abernethy believed in diet as being key to health.
+In 1813, Forster published his Physiological Reflections on the Destructive Operation of Spiritous and Fermented Liquors on the Animal System where he traced his vegetarianism to Italian renaissance writing, Pythagorean ideas on the transmigration of the soul, cruelty to animals, and Hindu practices.
 He also influenced Shelley's conversion to vegetarianism.

-His observations and studies in Continental Europe led to the publication, in 1824, of his "Perennial Calendar".
+Forster's observations and studies in Continental Europe led to the publication, in 1824, of his "Perennial Calendar".
 In 1830 he collected and published the letters of John Locke, Shaftesbury, and Algernon Sydney which he inherited from Benjamin Furly.